andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 Now, the bot is growing in complexity; we'll need to set things up slightly differently so we can access them from various classes.

-Declaring Accessors in Bot:
+Declaring Accessors in Bot: <br/>
-We'll create a public property instead of the private field we had before:
+We'll create a public property instead of the private field we had before:<br/>
 OLD:
 ```
         //private readonly DialogBotConversationStateAndUserStateAccessor _dialogBotConversationStateAndUserStateAccessor;